heartnetkung/npm-ota-update/readme.md

 ```
 ./run.sh
 ```
-At this step, your code will be downloaded from github and run in this machine.
-Later on you can run this script instead of your program and it will automatically update your software in background for you everytime the program starts.
-The next version will be applied next time your pragram start.
+At this step, your code will be downloaded from github.
+Later on you can run this script again instead of your program and it will automatically update your software in background for you everytime the program starts.
+The next version will be applied before the next time your pragram start.

 ## What's Next
 1) Update config.json together with the program (useful when you rename your repo)